mczuchnowski/mczuchnowski.github.io/_posts/2015-03-15-devise-and-strong-parameters.md

 layout: post
 title: "Devise and Strong Parameters"
 tagline: "Configuring custom user attributes"
+description: "This blog post was originally intended for Treehouse students who try to do the outdated Treebook course using Rails 4.
+It explains how to switch from Rails 3 model-based params whitelisting to Rails 4 controller-based params whitelisting for mass assignment in the context of Devise which does not give you an overt users controller to work with.
+It may also be helpful for anyone trying to add some custom user parameters to a Devise-generated model and allow users to actually use and update them."
 category: tutorials
 tags: [ruby on rails, rails 4, devise]
 ---
 {% include JB/setup %}

-This blog post was originally intended for Treehouse students who try to do the outdated Treebook course using Rails 4.
-It explains how to switch from Rails 3 model-based params whitelisting to Rails 4 controller-based params whitelisting for mass assignment in the context of Devise which does not give you an overt users controller to work with.
-It may also be helpful for anyone trying to add some custom user parameters to a Devise-generated model and allow users to actually use and update them.
+{{ page.description }}
 <!--break-->

 <h2>attr_accessible</h2>